paypal/nemo-example-app/README.md

 Example usage of Nemo automation for a node.js web application (using kraken-js)

+## Pre-requisite

+It is recommended that you are running `node@v4` or above.
+If you are using `v0.12` for some reason, note that newer versions of selenium-webdriver use ES6 features.
+You will need to make sure your node process is started with the `harmony` flag.
+In general, it's best to use `node@v4` or newer.

 ## Get started

 Install and start the application.